UA-Smart-Signage-Platform/Documentation-Website/docs/guidelines.md

 - Following the style guide for the programming language used in the project.
 - Writing clear, concise, and well-documented code.
 - Using meaningful variable names and comments where necessary.

+## Definition of Done (DOD)

+The Definition of Done (DOD) outlines the criteria that must be met for a task to be considered complete.
+It ensures that all contributions to UA Smart Signage meet a consistent standard of quality and completeness.
+Below is our Definition of Done:

+1. **Functionality Implemented**: The code must implement the desired functionality as described in the task or user story.
+2. **Unit Tests Written**: Unit tests covering the implemented functionality must be written and passing.
+3. **Code Reviewed**: The code must undergo a review by at least one other team member to ensure quality, readability, and adherence to coding standards.
+4. **Documentation Updated**: Any relevant documentation, including README files, API documentation, and comments within the code, must be updated to reflect changes introduced by the contribution.
+5. **Integration Tests Passed**: If applicable, integration tests must be executed, and all relevant tests must pass.
+6. **Quality Assurance (QA) Testing**: The contribution must undergo QA testing to verify its correctness, usability, and compatibility with other components of UA Smart Signage.
+7. **Peer Approval**: A peer must approve the completion of the task based on the above criteria.

+By adhering to this Definition of Done, we ensure that all contributions meet the required standards of quality and readiness for deployment.

 ## Get in Touch